The Truth About Juice Cleanses

 A juice cleanse is a type of diet where you only drink juice for anywhere from 3 days to multiple weeks.
 You do not eat any solid food, just juice, water, and with some cleanses a small cup of coffee or herbal tea.
-There are many companies where you can order a juice cleanse to be delivered to your door, they typically cost between $60-$75 per day.
-Alternately, you can purchase a home juicer for $50-$400.
+There are many companies where you can order a juice cleanse to be delivered to your door, typically costing between $60-$75 per day.
+Many people also opt to make their own juices at home with a juicer.

 Juice cleanses claim to do everything from help you lose weight to cut your risk of chronic diseases.
 Cleanses are marketed as a way to detoxify our bodies from the toxins and impurities we consume every day.
 Even celebrities have gotten into the $5 billion juice business, partnering with juice companies to create their own cleanse program.

-There are many people who boast about the positive outcomes they have achieved from a juice cleanse, but it seems like a lot of these claims go unfounded.
+There are many people who boast about the positive outcomes they have achieved from a juice cleanse, but upon further research and in consultation with health professionals, it seems like a lot of these claims go unfounded.
 As with any dietary change, it is important to consult a doctor prior to starting a new program.